Have you ever had a fact you know like the back of your hand stick on the tip of your tongue?

 … but they only have a limited set of resources upon which they can base their Memory Palaces.

 Well, no problem.
-On the How to Find Memory Palaces episode of the podcast, we talked about your endless fountain of Memory Palaces just waiting for you to claim them.
+On the How to Find Memory Palaces episode of the Magnetic Memory Method Podcast, we talked about your endless fountain of Memory Palaces just waiting for you to claim them.

 Or, dear Memorizers, you can experiment with reusing the same Memory Palaces over and over again.